Godfrey Bolles Lee

 Godfrey Bolles Lee (19 March 1817 – 29 January 1903) was an English amateur cricketer who played first-class cricket from 1837 to 1845.
 Mainly associated with Oxford University and Hampshire, he made 8 known appearances in first-class matches.

+Early life

+Godfrey Bolles Lee was born on 19 March 1817.
+He was the son of Robert Newton Lee of Coldrey [House], a magistrate and deputy lieutenant of Hampshire.

+Career

 Lee spent most of his life at Winchester College, where he was educated.
 He was a tutor at Winchester from his graduation from New College, Oxford, in 1839 through to 1860, then bursar at New College for a year.
 He was a fellow of New College 1835–61.
 He then returned to Winchester as Warden from 1861 until his death in 1903.
 He was ordained as a Church of England priest in 1846.

+Personal life

+Lee was married to Emma Nunez Crawford, together they had 5 children;